stackforge/fuel-docs/pages/planning-guide/7000-vcenter-plan.rst

 Fuel 5.0 and later can deploy a Mirantis OpenStack environment that boots and manages virtual machines in VMware vSphere.
-VMware provides a vCenter driver for OpenStack that enables the Nova-compute service to communicate with a VMware vCenter server that manages one or more ESX host clusters.
+VMware provides a vCenter driver for OpenStack that enables the nova-compute service to communicate with a VMware vCenter server that manages one or more ESX host clusters.
 If your vCenter manages multiple ESX host clusters, Fuel 5.1 allows